caseyyee/refluxjs-todo/readme.md

 ## Running

-Install dependencies with bower and npm.
-You'll first need to have [bower](http://bower.io/) and [npm](npmjs.org) installed to do so.
-Then run the following:
+Install dependencies with npm.

 ```
-bower install && npm install
+npm install
 ```

-This project comes with a grunt task to runs a [`connect`]() web server and opens up the web browser for you.
-Just run:
+This project comes with a gulp task to compile less and JS files (using browserify)

 ```
-grunt
+gulp
 ```

 ## Credit

-This TodoMVC application was created by [Mikael Brassman](https://github.com/spoike/refluxjs).
+The original TodoMVC application was created by [Mikael Brassman](https://github.com/spoike/refluxjs).